About the Student Press Law Center

 Phone: (202) 785-5450

-If you are a student journalist or adviser with a legal concern, contact our legal hotline to ensure a prompt response.
+If you are a student journalist or educator with a legal concern, contact our Legal Hotline to ensure a prompt response.

 We also offer memberships for high school and college news organizations and state/regional journalism groups.